Cranberry Chocolate Biscotti

 My friend Aimee was here the other day and I gave her one of these biscotti fresh out of the oven.
-She is not on a gluten-free diet, so I was concerned she might not be as enthusiastic about them as my family is.
+She is not on a gluten-free foods diet, so I was concerned she might not be as enthusiastic about them as my family is.

 I asked her how the biscotti tasted and she replied, "this is one of the best things I've ever eaten!"
 She's more of the quiet and understated type, so her feedback meant a lot to me.